voretaq7/rust-tools/misc/README.md

 Once your server is running you can and should create a `server.cfg` file at `~/.steam/steamcmd/rust_server/servers/my_server_identity/cfg/server.cfg` to set things like your server name and description, then restart the server to ensure your changes are loaded.
+You can restart the server by sending the `quit` command over RCON.

 A minimal server.cfg file is provided in this repository.
+There are plenty of references online about what values you can set in this file.

 # Automatic Server Startup
 The easiest way to start your server automatically is to call the